Paitesanshi/Paitesanshi.github.io/_pages/about.md

 # News
+- *2025.05*: We release [YuLan-OneSim(玉兰-万象)](https://github.com/RUC-GSAI/YuLan-OneSim), a code-free social simulation platform with AI social researcher, supporting large-scale simulations up to 100,000 LLM-based agents.
+- *2025.05*: One paper is accepted by main conference of **ACL**.
 - *2025.01*: One paper is accepted by main conference of **NAACL**.
 - *2024.12*: One paper is accepted by **TOIS**.
 - *2024.03*: Our survey about LLM-based agent is accepted by **FCS**.